gofynd/fdk-client-python/documentation/platform/COMMUNICATION.md

-Using this API, will retrieve a list of global providers.
+Retrieve a list of global communication providers.

 *Returned Response:*